saezlab/liana/README.md

 conda env create -f liana_env.yml
 ```

 Note!
-NATMI and Squidpy are set by default to look for this conda environment.
+NATMI and Squidpy are set by default to look for this conda environment ("liana_env").

 #### To use NATMI with LIANA, clone the lone modified NATMI repo into liana path by running the following in the terminal: